twadada/Machine-Translation/README.md

 - -srcV and -tgtV (default: None)
 - -src_vocab and -tgt_vocab (default: None)

 The first options specify the size of source and target vocabulary.
 The second options specify the cutoff word frequency; that is, only the words that appear at least the cutoff times in train data are included in vocabulary.
-In the last options, you can pass the paths of vocabulary files (.txt) that contain a word in vocabulary line by line.
+In the last options, you can pass the paths of vocabulary files (.txt) that contain each word in vocabulary line by line.

 To preprocess train and development files, run the followings